Old tires can lead to trouble

 Tires deteriorate over time, even if they are not used or driven on.
 The tires may appear to be in like-new condition on the outside, but inside the rubber is slowly deteriorating.
 This may dangerously weaken the tire and increase the risk of a blowout at high speed or during hot weather.

 In one such incident, the owner of a 1964 Sunbeam Tiger was returning from an antique car show.
 The tires only had 4,000 miles on them and looked good as new on the outside, but the tires were 11 years old.
 On the way home, one of the tires blew out causing the car to crash.
 The passenger suffered permanent brain injuries as a result of the accident.

 The Rubber Manufacturers Association, to which tire manufacturers belong, has responded by saying tire expiration dates may be hard to determine because there are so many variables that affect tire ageing.
 “It’s not so simple to just slap a date on it,” said Dan Zielinski, a spokesman for the Rubber Manufacturers Association.

 Zielinski said a discussion of expiration dates would be worthwhile, but said NHTSA should not act without collecting some solid scientific evidence.
 Zielinski said tire manufacturers worry that consumers wouldn’t pay any attention to an expiration warning anyway and would not replace old tires with new ones.
 “People might think, ‘Here’s the tire industry trying to get us to buy more tires by stamping a date on them,'” he said.

-NHTSA issued new tire performance standards in June 2003 but put off an aging test because experts couldn't agree on how to conduct such a test.
-NHTSA spokesman Rae Tyson said the agency hopes to have a new proposal on tire aging at some point in the future.
+NHTSA issued new tire performance standards in June 2003 but put off an ageing test because experts couldn’t agree on how to conduct such a test.
+NHTSA spokesman Rae Tyson said the agency hopes to have a new proposal on tire ageing at some point in the future.